Ian McEwan: 1988–2007: Mainstream success and Booker Prize win

-Later career: political works and continued success, 2008–present
+2008–present: Political works and continued acclaim

 McEwan's first novel of the 2010s, Solar, was published by Jonathan Cape and Doubleday in March 2010.
 In June 2008 at the Hay Festival, McEwan gave a surprise reading of this work-in-progress.
-The novel includes "a scientist who hopes to save the planet" from the threat of climate change, with inspiration for the novel coming from a Cape Farewell expedition McEwan made in 2005 in which "artists and scientists...spent several weeks aboard a ship near the north pole discussing environmental concerns".
-McEwan noted "The novel's protagonist Michael Beard has been awarded a Nobel prize for his pioneering work on physics, and has discovered that winning the coveted prize has interfered with his work".
+The novel includes "a scientist who hopes to save the planet" from the threat of climate change, with inspiration for the novel coming from a Cape Farewell expedition McEwan made in 2005 in which "artists and scientists ... spent several weeks aboard a ship near the north pole discussing environmental concerns".
+McEwan observed: "The novel's protagonist Michael Beard has been awarded a Nobel prize for his pioneering work on physics, and has discovered that winning the coveted prize has interfered with his work."
 He said that the work was not a comedy: "I hate comic novels; it's like being wrestled to the ground and being tickled, being forced to laugh", instead, that it had extended comic stretches.

 Solar was followed by McEwan's twelfth novel, Sweet Tooth, a meta-fictional historical novel set in the 1970s, and was published in late August 2012.
-In an interview with The Scotsman newspaper to coincide with publication, McEwan revealed that the impetus for writing Sweet Tooth had been "[...] a way in which I can write a disguised autobiography".
+In an interview with The Scotsman newspaper to coincide with publication, McEwan revealed that the impetus for writing Sweet Tooth had been "a way in which I can write a disguised autobiography".
 He revealed in an interview with The Wall Street Journal, in November 2012, that the film rights to Sweet Tooth had been bought by Working Title Films – the company that had adapted Atonement as a film.
 Sweet Tooth was followed two years later by The Children Act, which concerned High Court judges, UK family law, and the right to die.

 Two years after The Children Act, McEwan's 2016 novel Nutshell, a short novel closer in style and tone to his earlier works, was published.
 McEwan's next work, a short novella, was titled My Purple Scented Novel – part of which was published previously as a short story by the same title in The New Yorker in 2016.
 This short work was published to mark McEwan's 70th birthday in June 2018.
 McEwan followed Nutshell in April 2019 with the alternate history/science fiction novel Machines Like Me.
-It concerns artificial intelligence and an alternate history in which Great Britain loses the Falklands War and the Labour Party, led by Tony Benn, eventually wins the 1987 General Election.
-In September 2019, McEwan announced a quick surprise follow-up novella, The Cockroach.
+It concerns artificial intelligence and an alternate history in which Great Britain loses the Falklands War and the Labour Party, led by Tony Benn, eventually wins the 1987 UK general election.
+In September 2019, McEwan announced a quick surprise follow-up novella inspired by Brexit, The Cockroach.
+McEwan published his novel Lessons in 2022 to much critical acclaim.
+Andrew Billen of The Times calls it McEwan's "500-page masterpiece", and The New Statesman claims the novel "may well be remembered as one of the finest humanist novels of its age".